Builderbot2000/Dungeon-Maze/README.md

 # Workflow

 SETUP:
-1. Open the project that you want to put under Git.
+1. Open a new project to import from Git.

-Choose Enable Version Control Integration from the VCS Operations Popup Alt+` or from the main VCS menu.
+2. Choose "Enable Version Control Integration" from the VCS Operations Popup or from the main VCS menu.

-Choose Git as the version control system and click OK.
+3. Choose Git as the version control system and click OK.

+4. Complete VCS setup process.

+5. Open VCS menu, select "Get from Version Control" and clone from this repository.